 The new drivers feature three models in the series with the TSR2, TSR3 and TSR4 released – just like the TSi range and before that the TS series.

-All three feature the new Multi-Plateau VFT across the face to generate impressive ball speeds and extra distance off the tee.
+All models feature the new Multi-Plateau VFT across the face to generate impressive ball speeds and extra distance off the tee.

 One of the key differences between each of the models is in the back weights, which offer of degree of flexibility when it comes to setup options, as well as a slight aerodynamic change to the sole shape.